Traveling with Young Children: How to Play While on Your Way

 I find myself longing for summer throughout the year.
 Though there’s something special about each of Manhattan’s seasons, I crave summer’s warmer, sunnier days and look forward to traveling with my husband and 20-month-old son, Henry.

 My closest circle of friends currently includes many parents of young children.
 Within this group, I’ve noticed that conversation about summer travel inevitably leads to feelings of anxiety… and sometimes even dread!
-Whether you’re traveling by plane, train, or automobile this summer, these tips will help your family enjoy the journey.
+These tips will help your family enjoy the journey.

 Prepare your child for upcoming travel adventures by sharing photos, books, or brochures of the people or places you’re visiting.
 If your family has travelled to this particular place before, consider printing photos of your previous visits to share with your child.
 I love the inexpensive “brag book” photo albums available at craft stores; I can fill it with photos in a matter of minutes, without worrying about Henry ruining a beautiful, fragile album.